bellhyve/zelta/README.md

 ## Contributing

-Contributions to enhance these tools are welcome.
+Testing and contributions to enhance these tools are welcome.
 Please feel free to submit pull requests or open issues for any bugs or feature requests.